Coin validators in pinball machines

 Bill validators

-Some games also have a bill validator installed.
-Installation and operation can be compared to electronic coin mechs.
-Recent Bally/Williams games (from around 1996-97) have coin doors to which a bill validator can be added.
-These were never installed by default from the factory, and as far as I know they're mainly used in the USA on pinball machines.
+Some machines also have bill validators installed.
+These operate similarly to electronic coin mechs.
+Recent Bally/Williams games (from around 1996–97) have coin doors that support bill validator installation.
+These were never factory-installed by default and, as far as I know, are mainly used in the USA.

-A game set to free play means you do not have to insert coins to start a game.
-Play as much games as you want.
-For free.
-On modern solid state games this is done by an adjustment in the software.
-Older solid state games don't have this option.
-You have to cheat, by adding a switch so the game thinks a coin has been inserted, or set the replay value very low so every game you play earns you a new free game..
+On modern solid-state games, this is done via a software adjustment.
+Older solid-state games don’t have this option.
+You’ll need to cheat by adding a switch that tricks the game into thinking a coin was inserted, or set the replay value very low so every game earns you a free credit.

-Electro-mechanical pinball machines have a credit wheel behind the backglass.
-There are different ways to change these to free play.
-You can add a switch which fools the machine in thinking a coin has been added.
-You can also disconnect a coil on the credit wheels so no credits get removed, ...
+Electromechanical pinball machines have a credit wheel behind the backglass.
+There are several ways to modify these for free play: you can add a switch to simulate a coin insert, or disconnect the coil on the credit wheel so credits aren’t deducted.

-Most games play a special sound when you insert a coin.
-Therefor a lot of people prefer to keep their game at home on pay-for-play.
-Playing for money also motivates you to play well, and earning a free game still means something.
-The money in the machine can be spent on parts or go towards a new machine..
+Most games play a distinctive sound when a coin is inserted.
+That’s why many people prefer to keep their home machines on pay-for-play.
+Playing for money adds motivation and makes earning a free game more meaningful.
+The money collected can be used for parts or saved toward a new machine.

-On Data East games you first have to select 'expand adjustments' (set to YES by pressing the start button when this option shows) and then you can continue until you see 'Free play'.
+On Data East games, first select 'Expand Adjustments' (set to YES by pressing the start button when prompted), then continue until you reach 'Free Play'.